3.2 Launching a virtual machine with the cPouta web interface

-To access a virtual machine in cPouta service, you need to allow SSH connections to the machine.
+To access a virtual machine in the cPouta or ePouta services, you need to allow SSH connections to the machine.
 Do this by going to Access & Security in the web interface.
 Select the Security Groups tab.
 Click Create Security Group, name it "SSH" and add a description like "Allow incoming SSH".
 Then click Manage Rules for the SSH security group.
 In the view that is displayed, click Add Rule.

 Note: "From port" and "To port" define a range of destination ports.
 It is not possible to specify the source port.
 Ingress means incoming connections (to the VM).
 Egress means outgoing connections (from the VM).